If you are seeing application crashes, there are a couple of steps you can try to resolve these issues:

 - If that didn't work, and your crashes are related to photos on Android, try reducing the photo resolution in your photos application.
-Following is an example of how to do it on a Samsung Galaxy phone.
+The following is an example of how to do it on a Samsung Galaxy phone.
 Other camera apps on other phones work differently, though most should have the option to change resolution.
-If you are capturing a large number of photos you can also try lowering the "Image Upload Resolution" setting on the UX > Options page.
+If you are capturing a large number of photos, you can also try lowering the "Image Upload Resolution" setting on the UX > Options page.

 It will also help us to know if the crash reproduces in a web browser on your device.
-To test this open Chrome on your Android device or Mobile Safari on iOS.
-From the browser on your device login to appsheet.com and in the "My Apps" section of the website click "Preview" for your app then "Fullscreen".
+To test this, open Chrome on your Android device or Mobile Safari on iOS.
+From the browser on your device, login to appsheet.com.
+In the "My Apps" section of the website, click "Preview" for your app, then "Fullscreen".
 This should start your app in your mobile browser.
 Use your app as you normally would and let us know if you see the problem while running in the browser as well.